Last Updated on March 9, 2021 by Alice Pien, MD & Asher Milgrom, PhD

-Thinking twice before puckering up for another cigarette is an important place to start in order to keep your lips from turning black and those horrible wrinkles from forming and deepening around your mouth.
+Thinking twice before puckering up for another cigarette is an important place to start in order to keep your lips from turning black and those horrible wrinkles called smokers lines from forming and deepening around your mouth.

 Years of smoking can take an incredible toll on our faces causing smokers skin.
 Smokers skin often leads to a dulled appearance, dermal atrophy and loss of elasticity.
 This results in coarse wrinkles around the lips and eyes, which are stigma of not only smoking but are the cause of premature aging as well.